abpio/abp-commercial-docs/en/abp-suite/create-solution.md

 - **Public web site:** Creates the solution with an additional public web site project.

 - **Separated tenant schema:** Creates the solution with the separated tenant schema support.
+Also, it creates a separate DbContext & migration path for tenants to not include host-related tables in tenant databases.

 - **Tiered:** Creates a tiered solution where `Web` and `HTTP API ` layers are physically separated.
 If not specified, it creates a layered solution which is less complex and suitable for most scenarios.
 You can leave it unchecked, if you are not sure.